 What drew me to the Pinnacle Foundation is its unique opportunity for LGBTIQ+ youth.
 Not only will the scholarship provide me with financial aid that will go a long way in helping me acclimatise to my first year in Uni but the Foundation also conducts a mentorship program.

 Having already met my mentor, I know that this will be a valuable relationship as he is someone who can provide personal insights and advice on challenges that I may encounter in my upcoming year.
 It is also worth mentioning that the continual effects of the Pinnacle Foundation raises awareness of the disadvantages faced by LGBTIQ+ youth and in doing so promotes ideas of acceptance and tolerance.

 Vic/Sunshine Coast QLD Bachelor of Arts with a Major in Creative Writing/Journalism/Sociology

 In 2016, I was humbled and honoured to be welcomed into the Pinnacle family.
 I am incredibly excited for another year brimming with possibility as this scholarship continues to enable me to fully focus on my studies and becoming the person I need to be to pursue my dreams and make a difference in the world.
 I remain eternally grateful for my mentor, whose continued support is invaluable, and is instrumental in developing my confidence and belief in myself.
-Truthfully, I cannot express the depth of my gratitude to the Pinnacle Foundation for this opportunity of a lifetime and for its remarkable, inspiring work for the LGBTQ+ community.
+Truthfully, I cannot express the depth of my gratitude to the Pinnacle Foundation for this opportunity of a lifetime and for its remarkable, inspiring work for the LGBTIQ+ community.

 Melbourne Vic, Bachelor of Science and Bachelor of Global Studies (double degree)